What are simple tenses?

-The simple past tense is used to describe things that have already happened in the past.
+The simple past tense (or past simple) is used to describe things that have already happened in the past.
 For a lot of verbs (called regular verbs) the way to make the form is by adding ‘ed’ to the end.

 I worked yesterday.